samuraichan/projects/starterJpa/README.md

 # Starter

 Just started playing with Hibernate's envers.
-Only initial checkin is completed.
-Nothing to show for now...
+Created a Book entity and envers hooks into the table BOOK_AUDIT and SYSTEM_REVISION.
+Both the audit table and revsion are populated implicitly and are required by Hibernate.

 Generic Steps: